bedrock-core/network/README.md

   - Thin subclass of the underlying graph implementation.

 - NetworkManager
-  - Orchestrates node lifecycle:
-    1. Insert new node.
-    2. For each existing node:
-       - Evaluate newNode.rules for outgoing edges new -> existing.
-       - Evaluate existing.rules for incoming edges existing -> new.
-    3. Bidirectional rules add the reverse directed edge explicitly.
+  - On insertion of node N, for each existing node E performs two independent handshakes:
+    1. N -> E: needs an initiating rule on N (outgoing|both) whose `targetFilter` (if any) and `match(N,E)` succeed AND an accepting rule on E (incoming|both) whose `match(E,N)` succeeds.
+    2. E -> N: same logic with roles swapped.
+  - If only the forward handshake succeeds you get a one‑way edge N->E; if both succeed you have two directed edges.
-  - Removal deletes the node and all incident edges.
+  - Removal deletes node + incident edges; data updates do not change edges.
-  - Data update only mutates the `data` field.

 ## Edge Evaluation Lifecycle